josephaw1022/AzureFunctionsK8sPOC/README.md

 # Azure Functions with Kubernetes and KEDA: A Quickstart Guide

 This repository provides a quickstart guide on how to deploy an Azure Function locally within a Kubernetes cluster using Docker and KEDA.
-The aim is to demonstrate a simple proof of concept, showing how an Azure Function can be scaled based on the results of a SQL Server query.
+The aim is to demonstrate a simple proof of concept, showing how an Azure Function can be scaled based on the results of our keda scalers.
+This one being the results of a sql server query.

 ## Overview